By John Hodge

 It’s unclear how the officials replied as neither appeared to be wearing microphones.
 It seems Edin wasn’t accusing the Canadian of double-gripping the handle, which should have been detected by the rock’s electronic sensors.

-Instead, he seemed to believe the Canadians were releasing the handle, then making contact the granite with their throwing hand.
+Instead, he seemed to believe the Canadians were releasing the handle, then making contact with the granite on their throwing hand.
 “Can you touch the granite at any point, though, during delivery?”
 Edin asked the officials.

 “You’re not touching the handle, you’re touching the granite.
 There’s no way you can do that.”
 Oskar Eriksson, the team’s third, then entered the conversation.
 “You saw them touching the rock, right?” he asked one official.